Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 The only thing that was a little unexpected was the belligerence of her delivery…and the readiness with which she was prepared to ‘let the cat out of the bag’ this early in her tenure.
 The pronounced ‘gasp’ from all sides of the Commons when she announced the move suggested that even her own colleagues were a tad surprised.
 Subsequent analysis has shown very little evidence of contrition on her part, although Starmer's 'happy band' of new MPs are getting it in the neck via their mailboxes.

 It was a virtual certainty that benefits would come under attack following the Tories election defeat.
-Labour, having successfully hemmed themselves in by their manifesto promise of no increases in NI, VAT or income tax rates, and with inflation-busting increases in public sector pay already agreed, with many more to come, have ensured that substantial additional tax rises and some swingeing public spending cuts are a virtual certainty this autumn.
+Labour, having successfully hemmed themselves in by their manifesto promise of no increases in NI, VAT or income tax rates, have already agreed several inflation-busting increases in public sector pay.
+With many more of these in the pipeline and yet to come, they have ensured that substantial additional tax rises and some swingeing public spending cuts are a virtual certainty this autumn.

-Reeves' announcement would appear to be confirmation (if indeed we needed it) that she sees pensioners as a burden, both on society and the exchequer, and intends to make life as difficult as possible for them financially by removing as much of their income (and wealth!) as she can get away with over the next 5 years.
-The fact that she aimed her first benefit cut of all at the vast majority of UK's pensioners speaks volumes....
+Reeves' announcement in July would appear to be confirmation (if indeed we needed it) that she and Starmer see pensioners as a burden, both on society and the exchequer, and intends to make life as difficult as possible for them financially by removing as much of their income (and wealth!) as she can get away with over the next 5 years.
+The fact that she aimed her first benefit cut of all at the vast majority of UK's pensioners speaks volumes and shows a cavalier disregard for their interests....

-Removing the Winter Fuel Allowance from all but a few of them, effective immediately, was merely the start....and it was a rather naive one, which could well seriously backfire.
+Removing the Winter Fuel Allowance from all but a few of them, effective immediately, was merely the start....and as it turns out, was a rather naive one, which could well seriously backfire.

 There is a good reason why Reeves has tied eligibility to benefits claimants - it would be much more administratively difficult to link it to a more discriminating (and fairer !) income assessment, since this would involve significant extra work for HMRC.
-She has already tasked this overstretched organisation with chasing tax evaders in an attempt to claw back a few billion, and they would probably be swamped by additional assessments for the 10 million plus UK pensioners affected.
+She has already tasked this vastly overstretched organisation with administering means testing for various other benefits, and now chasing tax evaders in an attempt to claw back an extra billion or two.
+They would probably be completely swamped by additional assessments for the 10 million plus UK pensioners affected, however many new untrained FTEs she were to throw at the department.

 One additional, but largely unforeseen, by-product of the use of a pension credit 'passport' to unlock other concessions, is that it could encourage some to try to defer any occupational pension income they may have built up, in order to qualify.
 This could expose them to pension 'sharks' who will no doubt be circling for the pickings.

-The next, and perhaps even more damaging, salvo will no doubt come in the Autumn statement.
-It’s widely predicted that Pension Contribution Tax Relief will be hit hard, if not actually abolished, thus reducing the ability to build up an additional pension for anyone not wanting to rely exclusively on their meagre state pension in retirement.
+The next, and perhaps even more damaging, salvo in Labour's 'war against pensioners' will no doubt come in the Autumn statement.
+It’s widely predicted that Pension Contribution Tax Relief will be hit hard, if not actually abolished, thus reducing the ability to build up an additional pension for anyone approaching retirement and not wanting to rely exclusively on the meagre state pension in retirement.

 At the very least, Reeves will undo Hunt's last set of reforms on pension tax relief thresholds and entitlement.
 And this won't just affect the 'richest' pensioners, since it will apply to anyone already paying contributions to a workplace pension, and so will be felt by many workers, both in their pay packets, and in the amount going into their pension pots.
 What price government incentives to boost pension savings and decrease reliance on the state....